cu8blank/MIDS-W205-A4/README.md

 3. You should answer to each of the questions in the architecture design file.
 You also need to explain how you used map-reduce to obtain the data you needed in each case as well as how the overall index/search structure is designed and describe the supported keyword search queries.
-	- Question answers and architecture design explanation included in this README.
+	- Question answers and architecture design explanation included in this README file.

-# MIDS-W204-A4